 - An American prize sloop, ashore near McMain’s, rudder gone.

 - His Majesty’s schooner “Canso” (12 guns), bowsprit gone; ashore northward of McMain’s.
-(This is the rocky shore shown on page 14).

 - Schooner “Four Sisters” (204 tons), ashore near ‘ii«’ “Canso”, bowsprit gone, damaged in upper works.